serviceprototypinglab/lambda-docker-measurements/README.md

 ```
 ./measure-image.sh "-v $PWD:/d/ futils/resize <image-name.jpg> 50%"
 ```
-A copy of the image to resize must be in the current directory.
-Sample images can be found in `/ref-data`\
+A copy of the image to resize must be in the current directory.\
-Percentage can also be changed (works like a minimum)
+Percentage can also be changed (works like a minimum)\

+Some sample images (1, 2 or 5mb) can be downloaded with the `download-sample-image.sh` script in `/ref-data`

 #### Linux benchmarks
 Executes a bunch of benchmark tests (it takes a couple of minutes and requires a lot of diskspace)